ERA Schedule to the ERA Licence applicable from 10 March 2017

 8.7 This ERA Licence is made under the law of England and Wales and any court proceedings must be in the English courts.
 If a Licensee is established in Scotland or Northern Ireland, ERA will accept the local law and courts where the Licensee is established.
 Enforcement of a court order may be done in any law or court system that is relevant under this Clause.

-All notices given under this ERA Licence shall be in writing and be sent by first class post, in the case of the Licensee to the address shown at the head of the ERA Licence and in the case of ERA to Verulam House, 60 Gray’s Inn Road, London WC1X 8LU (or any subsequent address notified by ERA to the Licensee) and shall be deemed to have been served on the second working day (which shall exclude weekends and English public holidays) following the date of posting.
+All notices given under this ERA Licence shall be in writing and be sent by first class post, in the case of the Licensee to the address shown at the head of the ERA Licence and in the case of ERA to 1st Floor, Barnard’s Inn, 86 Fetter Lane, London EC4A 1EN (or any subsequent address notified by ERA to the Licensee) and shall be deemed to have been served on the second working day (which shall exclude weekends and English public holidays) following the date of posting.